 About Brad

-I'm a PACFA registered psychotherapist, Certified Transactional Analyst, and clinical supervisor working in private practice in Potts Point Sydney and online nationally and internationally.
+I'm a PACFA registered psychotherapist, Certified Transactional Analyst, and clinical supervisor working with clients online across Australia and internationally.

 My practice is focused on providing psychotherapy and couples+ therapy to people dealing with anxious and depressive states, emotional volatility, identity and sexuality issues, post-psychedelic experience integration, difficulties with lack of meaning, and other challenges associated with work, living, family, and relationships.
 This can include trauma, complex trauma, and long-term difficulties with interpersonal relating.